GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Method

-To allow GRISP to recover from entering a path within the selection tree that leads to a dead end or to an invalid SPARQL query, we allow going back to previous states.
-For example, this happens if GRISP re-ranks the \textbf{None} alternative to the top position.
-To avoid loops, previously selected alternatives in a particular state are filtered out and cannot be selected again.
+\paragraph{Backtracking Search.} The placeholder resolution stage can be viewed as a depth-first search over the tree of placeholder resolutions, with each node being a partially resolved skeleton and each edge a choice of re-ranked alternative.
+To allow GRISP to recover from entering a path within this tree that leads to a dead end or to an invalid SPARQL query, we allow going back to previous states.
+For example, this happens if GRISP re-ranks the \emph{None} alternative to the top position.